-How to Raise Confident Kids
+How Do Parents Raise Confident Kids?

 How do parents raise confident children?

 Before we answer that question, let’s look at some misconceptions that people have about confidence in children.

 - Confidence is in the genes

 - By the use of some magic formula, children can become confident instantly